-3. The Present Study
+1.2.
+Hypotheses Development and Hypotheses

-Health risk behaviors among first-semester students has mainly been investigated among Western samples, which limits the generalizability of results to other regions of the world.
+Health risk behaviors among first-semester students has mainly been investigated among Western samples.
 Moreover, the number of related studies conducted in Latin American countries is small despite the evident need to further investigate health-risk behaviors among this population as well as factors that facilitate these behaviors.
 Furthermore, scant non-Western studies investigated food consumption, physical activity, and alcohol use among first-semester students simultaneously while also investigating contributing factors.
 Based on the aforementioned situation, investigating these matters will allow the further understanding of health behaviors and related expectations among Colombian first-semester students specifically, and will provide insights related to factors that influence students’ behaviors and expectations (i.e., which social ties are most strongly associated to student’s health behaviors).
 The present study assessed whether differences between current and expected future food consumption, physical activity, and alcohol use exist among first-semester Colombian students based on their living arrangement and the health behaviors of their close social ties (i.e., parents, partners, or peers).
 Hypothesis 1 states that students who moved out of the parental home expect stronger increases of unhealthy behaviors than students who did not move out.
 Hypothesis 2 posits that students’ health behaviors and related expectations is correlated to the reported health behaviors of their close social ties.
 Hypothesis 3 suggests that the correlations addressed in Hypothesis 2 are stronger in the case of coresidence with the social tie because living with social ties provides more opportunities for being influenced by them.
 Furthermore, we assessed whether students’ health behaviors are related to social ties’ efforts to motivate behaviors and to time spent with their peers.
 Hypothesis 4 postulates that social ties’ attempts to motivate health behaviors moderate the association assumed in Hypothesis 2.
 Finally, Hypothesis 5 proposes that students that spend more time with their peers behave in unhealthier ways than students that spend less time with their peers or who still live with their parents.

-4. Method
+2. Method

 A quantitative research design was used for the present study.
 The study was conducted in accordance with the Declaration of Helsinki, and the protocol was approved by the Ethics Committee at Universidad del Norte, Colombia (protocol code: 269, date of approval: 30.06.2022) and at the University of Marburg, Germany (protocol code: 2020-79k, date of approval: 09.05.2022).
 Recruiting emails were sent to first-semester Colombian university students of at least 18 years of age during the first week of the semester (end of July 2022).
 All subjects gave their informed consent for inclusion before they participated in the study, were fully informed about the purpose of the research, about how their data would be used, about any risks associated, and their anonymity was assured.
 In order to measure students’ behaviors early in the first semester before being strongly influenced by the college environment, data collection took place from the end of July until the end of August 2022.
 Students received a link directing them to the study and completed the questionnaire online.
 Participants were asked to indicate whether they wanted or not to participate in a gift card raffle as compensation for the time invested.
-Translation and back translation were used for conversion of the English language instruments into Spanish (Foster & Martinez, 1995).
+Translation and back translation were used for conversion of the English language instruments into Spanish [18].

-5. Measures
+2.1.
+Measures